 Government's recognition of the critical importance of tourism in the economy is evident in the sector's inclusion as one of the priority areas in the initial Industrial Policy Action Plan (IPAP, 2007), the New Growth Path (NGP, 2010) and the National Development Plan (NDP, 2013).
 The sector is expected to make the requisite contribution to job creation and the continued growth of the economy.
-A stand-alone Ministry of Tourism was established in 2009 and the Tourism Act of 2014 was promulgated.

 The NDP is the national framework for the development of the South African economy.
 In that plan tourism is identified as a highly labour intensive industry which stimulates the development of small businesses and which generates foreign direct investment and significant export earnings.
-Emphasis is placed on increasing the numbers of tourists entering South Africa and the amount spent; the availability of tourism infrastructure; positioning South Africa as a regional shopping and business centre; and ease of access by air and travel facilitation through favourable visa regimes.
-These themes are addressed as part of the proposed pillars and actions of the NTSS.
+Emphasis is placed on increasing the number of tourists entering South Africa and the amount spent; the availability of tourism infrastructure; positioning South Africa as a regional shopping and business centre; and ease of access by air and travel facilitation through favourable visa regimes.
+These themes are addressed as part of the Pillars and Actions of the NTSS.